oliviacarlisle/dslib-core/README.md

-# TypeScript Data Structures
+# mini-queue

-Production-ready simple and efficient TypeScript implementations of common data structures.
+A simple, efficient queue implementation in TypeScript.

 ## Data Structures

 ### Queue

-An simple, efficient queue implementation with amortized O(1) operations, using a circular buffer.
+A simple, efficient queue implementation with amortized O(1) operations, using a circular buffer.

 The performance of the enqueue and dequeue methods is roughly similar to that of the built-in push and pop methods, respectively.